UoW-CPC/rabbda-earthquakes-history/README.md

- -f, --from-year=           Download earthquakes from this year [Required - Option 2] -t, --to-year=             Download earthquakes until this year [Required - Option 2] -m, --magnitude-over=      Download earthquakes with magnitide-over input value (Default value 0.0) [Optional] -o, --overwrite            Instruct the application to download again earthquakes that has been downloaded before [Optional]
+ -f, --from-year=           Download earthquakes from this year [Required - Option 2] -t, --to-year=             Download earthquakes until this year [Required - Option 2] -m, --magnitude-over=      Download earthquakes with magnitide-over input value (Default value 0.0) [Optional] -o, --overwrite            Instruct the application to download earthquakes that has been downloaded before [Optional]
  ```
  Initialisation commands: